 When you get stuck off road, what do you do?
 Do you reach around for the snatch strap, or tyre gauge, or just plant your foot on the accelerator?

 Getting a bogged 4WD moving again is actually really simple, and safe when you take the time to do it correctly.
-I won’t dwell on safety too much, but there should be a conscious effort put into ensuring what you are doing is safe.
+I won’t dwell on safety too much (as that should be a given), but there should be a conscious effort put into ensuring what you are doing is safe.

 Why did you get stuck?